microstream-one/example-android-recyclerview/README.md

     }
 }
 ```
-So, the Application does not need to load from the Datastore all Customers at the same time,
-we load just Lazy reference and when the app is created and the Recyclerview will ask the database only for these customers
+So, the Application does not need to load all customers from the data store at once, but just the Lazy reference pointing to them.
+Only when the RecyclerView actually requires customer instances to show them on the display, will they be loaded from the data store if they are not loaded, yet.
-which are shown on Display.
-Recyclerview offers also the possibility to remove elements what has already been seen from the memory.
+RecyclerView also offers the possibility to remove elements from the memory that are not displayed anymore.
-The app needs just call clear() method on the Lazy reference.
+The app just needs to call the clear() method on the Lazy reference.
-This approach allows you to show thousands of items on the screen, without to ruin your heap.
+This approach allows to show thousands of items on the screen without ruining the app's heap.

-This project is ready to build with Android studio.
+This project is ready to be built with Android studio.